Robert Stinson

-Robert Stinson (born November 8, 1932) is an American sailor.
-He competed in the 5.5 Metre event at the 1956 Summer Olympics.
+Robert Stinson (November 8, 1932 – September 2021) was an American sailor.
+He was born in Baltimore in 1932 to Robert Stinson Sr. and Anne Elizabeth Tudor.
+He competed in the 5.5 Metre event at the 1956 Summer Olympics at the Port Phillip Bay venue in Australia.
 He graduated from Princeton University and Harvard Business School.

+Family

+Robert, known to his friends and family as "Bobby", had two siblings, Anne Tudor Twitchell and John Stinson.
+He married Lou with whom he had 2 children.

+Stinson died in September 2021, at the age of 88.